 - report the investment performance of your account

-We may provide your information to other related companies within the IOOF Group or external parties.
-Where personal information is disclosed, there are strict controls in place to ensure information is held, used and disclosed in accordance with the APPs.
+For the purpose of providing the services you have requested (or an authorised related purpose), we may provide your information to other companies within the Insignia Financial Group or external parties.
+Where personal information is disclosed, we have strict controls in place to ensure information is held, used and disclosed in accordance with the APPs.

 The types of external organisations to which we may disclose your personal information include:

-- organisations involved in providing, managing or administering our products or services such as actuaries, custodians, external dispute resolution services, insurers, investment managers, or mail houses
+- organisations involved in providing, managing or administering our products or services such as actuaries, custodians, external dispute resolution services, insurers, investment managers, product issuers, alliance partners or mail houses

-- your employer (relates only to employer sponsored superannuation arrangements)
+- your employer (only if you have an employer sponsored superannuation arrangement)